Carnotaurus

 - Carnotaurus's location of discovery is recorded as Argentina[7].

-- Carnotaurus's taxon name is recorded as Carnotaurus[13].
+- Carnotaurus's scientific name is Carnotaurus[8].

 - Carnotaurus's Commons category is recorded as Carnotaurus[9].